 Note that this is an 8-week "express" course, similar to many other upper-level courses at SPC.
 You will be completing the workload of what is normally taught over 16 weeks in half the time.
 This will require significant dedication and time commitment to the course to be successful.
-Regular (Pearson Lab) homework for one or two chapters is due typically on Sunday nights.
-If you wait until Sunday or even until the weekend in general to get started, you may find it very difficult to finish the work and to keep up with the pace of the class as topics build on each other each week.
+Waiting until the weekly due dates to get started will make it very difficult to finish the work and to keep up with the pace of the class as topics build on each other each week.
 Getting behind in this manner does not afford students due date extensions, makeup work or other special benefits the rest of the class doesn't receive.